 Frequently Asked Questions

-Questions 1-5 - Inspection Visits
+Q 1-5 Inspection Visits

-Questions 6-14 - Monitor Visits / Escape of Water or Flood Claims
+Q 6-12 Monitor Visits / Escape of Water or Flood Claims

-Questions 15-21 - Storage and Contents
+Q 13-17 Storage and Contents

-Questions 22-28 - Reinstatement and Asbestos
+Q 18-24 Reinstatement and Asbestos

+- From your initial contact with me, how long will it before I can expect a technician at my house?
 We will always aim to be on site within 24 hours of receiving your claim from your insurance company or loss adjuster.
-Please let us know of any work commitments as we will always try and accommodate, even if this means very early or late appointments.
-In urgent situations such as a fire or flood, we will be on site within 2 hours or sometimes even less.
+Please let us know of any time commitments as we will always try and accommodate, even if this means very early or late appointments.
+In urgent situations, we will be on site within 2 hours.

 - What can I expect to happen during an inspection visit?